PaulRudin/stbotolphs/docs/deploy.md

-We wouldn't normally configure a whole cluster essentially for a single application - the expectation would be that multiple application are deployed to the same cluster, so as to get the benefits of efficient resource utilisation and consistent monitoring, updating etc.
+We wouldn't normally configure a whole cluster essentially for a single application - the expectation would be that multiple application are deployed to the same cluster, so as to get the benefits of efficient resource utilisation and consistent monitoring, updating etc. With a bit more time I'd deploy some in-cluster monitoring and custom metrics.

 ## Bootstrapping